Acorn221/Emergent-YC-Hackathon/apps/extension/src/contents-helpers/static-analysis/README.md

 ## License

-Part of the Chrome Extension Template project.
+Part of the SecShield project.